On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study: Results

 \paragraph{Injecting redundacy into the reasoning traces (\hyperref[q:redundancy]{Q4}).}

-To further explore the impact of increased test-time compute, in the absence of stochastic confounders that decrease the predictability of the trace, we compare the $\eta=+5$ baseline with a model trained on deterministically redundant $\eta=+5$ DR traces.
-Since we repeat each reasoning step twice in a row, in principle, the model can build a mechanism for choosing the next path that relies on this repetition and increases its computational budget, developing the computation horizontally --in the sequence length dimension.
-Note that the elongated CoTs have more steps than $\eta=-5$ on average.
+To further explore the impact of increased test-time compute, in the absence of stochastic confounders that decrease the predictability of the trace, we compare the $\eta=+5$ (DP) baseline with a model trained on deterministically redundant $\eta=+5$ (DR) traces.
+Since we repeat each reasoning step twice in a row, in principle, the model can build a mechanism for choosing the next path that relies on this repetition for artificially increasing the test-time compute.
+Note that the elongated CoTs have more steps than $\eta=-5$ (DFS) on average.
 In Fig.\,\ref{fig:redundancy}(a), we show that artificially increasing the length of the reasoning traces, without a systematic change in the exploration strategy, induces a slight performance deterioration if trained with a fixed token budget ($128$M).
 This aligns with recent research showing that CoT length is task-dependent \cite{wu2025lessunderstandingchainofthoughtlength} and that the global \emph{structure} of the CoT is often more important than its content \cite{li2025llmseasilylearnreason}.

 \paragraph{Bias towards longer CoTs (\hyperref[q:next_token]{Q5}).}